The-ACM-UMD/Webscraper-Workshop/README.md

 Notes:
 Written in python
-Webscraping done using beatifulsoup4 (install using pip install)
+Webscraping done using selenium (install using pip install)

 TODO: